tribp/netbox/doc/TLDR.md

 ### Step 5: Goto netbox with your browser

-We configures port '8001', but you can change this in 'docker-compose.yml'
+We configured port '8001', but you can change this in 'docker-compose.yml'

 Launch: ***'http://your_RPI_IP:8001'***